Sharp quantitative Talenti's inequality in particular cases: Proof of

 \section{Proof of \Cref{thm: fuglede}}

-So far, we have proved \Cref{thm: pnorm} in the special case $p=1$, and we have reduced the proof of \Cref{thm: maintheorem} (which contains \Cref{thm: pnorm} for $p\in(1,\infty)$) to the proof of \Cref{thm: fuglede} asserting stability of $B^*$ among smooth deformations.
-This section is dedicated to the proof of this last result, which is based on a shape derivative approach (see for example \cite{DL19} for references and details).
-The section is divided in 4 paragraphs: \begin{enumerate} \item first, the computation of first and second order shape derivatives, that leads to the expression of the Lagrangian for problem \eqref{eq:maxJ}, \item then the proof of coercivity for the second order derivative of this Lagrangian, \item as a classical third step, we then need to prove an improved continuity property of the second order derivative, \item and finally we combine all of these ingredients to conclude the proof. \end{enumerate}
+So far, we have proved \Cref{thm: pnorm} in the special case $p=1$, and we have reduced the proof of \Cref{thm: maintheorem} (which contains \Cref{thm: pnorm} for $p\in(1,\infty)$) to the proof of \Cref{thm: fuglede} asserting stability of $B_*$ among smooth deformations.
+This section is dedicated to the proof of this last result, which is based on a shape derivative approach: the idea is to consider smooth deformations $B_*^\Phi=(\id+\Phi)(B_*)$ (with same volume as $B_*$) and to use a Taylor expansion

+where one expects $\J'(B_*)[\Phi]=0$, $\J''(B_*)[\Phi,\Phi]$ is strictly negative in a suitable sense (we refer to this as coercivity), and $R(\Phi)$ is small compare to $\J''(B_*)[\Phi,\Phi]$.
+This strategy is precisely described in \cite{DL19} for example.
+This section is therefore divided in 4 paragraphs: \begin{enumerate} \item first, the computation of first and second order shape derivatives, that leads to the expression of the Lagrangian for problem \eqref{eq:maxJ}, taking into account the volume constraint, \item then the proof of coercivity for the second order derivative of this Lagrangian, \item as a classical third step, we then need to prove an improved continuity property of the second order derivative, allowing to control the remainder term in the Taylor expansion, which does not come ``for free'' as the regularity property in the variable $\Phi$ is obtained in a norm that is stronger than the coercivity norm from the previous step, \item and finally we combine all of these ingredients to conclude the proof. \end{enumerate}